dreamineering/business-administration/docs/functionality/operational/conditions-and-contracts/README.md

 - Should be tied to clearly understood treatment goal
 - Goal related to a step improvment
 - Goal typically achieveable within 6 weeks

+Rebook current condition, Close and Upsell or Discharge.

 ## Financials